talDoFlemis/quizlet-2.0/README.md

 ## Installation

-For a full experience of Donos da Bala some enviroment variables is required that you can see on **.env.example**
+To use this project some enviroment variables are required.
+You can see that on **.env.example**